SheiKra: Trains

-SheiKra operates with five identical trains made from steel and fiberglass, which are three times wider than the track.
+SheiKra operates trains that are made from steel and fiberglass, each of which are three times wider than the track.
 They were manufactured in Switzerland and shipped to Florida.
-Each seat has an over-the-shoulder restraint.
+Riders are restrained with over-the-shoulder restraints and are arranged in three eight-passenger cars for a total maximum capacity of 24 riders per train.
 SheiKra's trains are fitted with nylon and polyurethane wheels to reduce the amount of friction created on the track.
-Underneath the trains are a pair of anti-rollback devices that prevent the train from rolling down the lift hill should the chain break.
-There is also a "drop chain dog" that allows the trains to slowly enter the first drop.
-Each train has three eight-passenger cars, allowing for a maximum capacity of 24 riders per train.
+Underneath are a pair of anti-rollback devices that prevent each train from rolling down the lift hill should the chain break.
+There is also a "drop chain dog" mechanism that allows the trains to slowly enter the first drop.

 Records

 When SheiKra opened in 2005, it introduced two new roller coaster elements to the Dive Coaster.
 The splashdown causes the train to come into contact with water through "scoops" located on the last car of each train.
 The Immelmann loop is an element in which the train enters a half-loop followed by a half-twist and curve out in the direction opposite from which the train came.
 The loop was the first inversion used on a Dive Coaster.
 Since SheiKra, all Dive Coasters and other Bolliger & Mabillard roller coaster models have at least one Immelmann loop.

 SheiKra was also the first Dive Coaster to feature a 90-degree drop.
 In 2005, only two other Dive Coasters in the world had either an 87- or 87.5-degree drop.
 When SheiKra first opened, it was the tallest, fastest, and longest Dive Coaster ever built, and was the first Dive Coaster in North America.
-However, in 2007 when Griffon opened at Busch Gardens Williamsburg, SheiKra lost the height and speed records, and the length record when Dive Coaster opened at Chime-Long Paradise in 2008.
+However, SheiKra lost the height and speed records in 2007, when Griffon opened at Busch Gardens Williamsburg, and it lost the length record when Dive Coaster opened at Chime-Long Paradise in 2008.